Sciman101/sciman101.github.io/_characters/uma.md

     - This, as a whole, leads to Uma being a very cuddly, touchy person, since it's the best way for her to figure out what someone looks like
  - Uma is partially transparent, unlike Aparna, who is opaque
  - The 'Slimebutt' name started as an inside joke that went too far when she accidentally wrote it on some legal documents and, through a series of strange legal loopholes, it became her and her sister's last name.
 Aparna wasn't pleased
+ - Uma can move *signifigantly* faster than most people would think, given her size